DaniruKun/DaniruKun/README.md

 # whoami

-I am a software developer working at Evolution Gaming in the Video Operations department.
-Mostly I do backend work in Erlang, Elixir and Python.
+I am a software developer with a focus on DevOps and backend development.
+Mostly I do work in Erlang, Elixir and Python.
 In my free time I like to work on projects in Clojure and Elixir.
-Enjoy learning about latest developments in DevOps in my free time.

 # Projects